I think I’m transgender. How can I get help?Jag tror att jag är transperson, hur kan jag få hjälp? - engelska

-If you want, you can undergo treatment to change your body.
-In such case, you first need to undergo a gender identity assessment.
-There are special assessment teams in different areas of Sweden who perform these assessments.
+There are special assessment teams around Sweden who perform these assessments.
 A youth guidance centre or healthcare centre can help you arrange a meeting with an assessment team.

 If you are an asylum seeker or an undocumented immigrant, you have the right to meet a care provider like a psychologist, doctor or nurse to talk about your situation.
-But, you must be registered in the Swedish Population Register and have a residence permit here in order to undergo a gender identity assessment.
+But you must be registered in the Swedish Population Register and have a residence permit here in order to undergo an assessment.

 If you have already started treatment, such as hormone therapy, in a different country, you have the right to continue with this treatment.
 In such case, you can contact one of the assessment teams and ask how to get help.
 Here is a list of assessment teams.